SajadSeyedzadeh/SocketIODebugger/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Run the following command to get copy of the project up and running on your local machine for development.

 ```
 git clone https://github.com/SajadSeyedzadeh/SocketIODebugger.git